ropensci/qualR/paper.md

 ![Hourly concentration of NO<sub>X</sub> during  March 2020 at Pinheiros station.
 The red line shows the beginning of the lockdown. \label{fig:nox_pin}](./pin_nox_lock20.png)

-To show the compatibility with `openair` package, we download ozone concentration from the AQS located at Universidade de São Paulo.
+To show the compatibility with the `openair` package, we download ozone concentration from the AQS located at Universidade de São Paulo.
 We analyzed a high pollution episode in August 2021.
 We aim to find how many days the ozone state air quality standard was surpassed (140 &mu;g/m<sup>3</sup>  8-hour mean).